LifeStation Medical Alert System Review

 Pros About LifeStation

-- Well-established company: LifeStation has over 40 years of experience in the business, so you can trust its reputation and products.
+• Well-established company: LifeStation has over 45 years of experience in the business, so you can trust their reputation and products.

-- Variety of systems: LifeStation offers everything from a basic in-home system to a unique smartwatch, so you can find the right system for your needs.
+• Variety of systems: LifeStation offers everything from a basic in-home system to discreet stone pendant and smartwatch medical alert devices, so you can find the right system for your needs.

-- Features: LifeStation’s Find My Loved One feature and Alexa-pairing technology make its products smart home-friendly.
+• Features: LifeStation’s Find My Loved One feature and Alexa-pairing technology make their products smart home-friendly.
 You can locate the user at any time with your phone or Amazon Echo — perfect for family members or caregivers.

 Cons About LifeStation

-- Limited accessory options: There aren’t too many bells and whistles to add, such as medication reminders, activity sensors, or other high-tech features that some companies offer.
-If you’re looking for lots of add-ons, check out our review of Alert1.
+• Limited accessory options: There aren’t too many bells and whistles to add, such as medication reminders, activity sensors, or other high-tech features that some companies offer.
+If you’re looking for lots of add-ons and health features, check out our reviews of Alert1 and Lively.

-- Activation fees: While LifeStation does not charge equipment fees, they do charge $99.95 activation fees for three of their four products.
+• Activation fees: While LifeStation does not charge equipment fees, they do charge a $99.95 activation fee for three of their four products.

 Overview of LifeStation